 Take any opportunities that arise to improve the terms of your lease.
 For example, when your lease comes up for review, try to negotiate better terms in return for any increase in rent (see rent reviews and rating assessments).

 The lease may give you the right to assign the lease or sub-let to another tenant, with or without various restrictions.
 If you do not have these rights in the first place, you may be able to negotiate the rights at a later stage – at a price.
 Some leases are more flexible than others.
 The shorter your lease, the easier it should be to get out of.
 It may be possible to negotiate a deal with the landlord by paying him some or all of the outstanding rent.

 Although the new tenant (assignee) is liable to the landlord to fulfil the terms of the lease, you may be left with some liabilities.
 One way or another, you usually guarantee the new tenant’s payments.
-It is usually the date of the lease that matters.
+Here, the date of the lease is relevant.
 For leases beginning before 1 January 1996, you usually remain liable to the landlord for all payments owed by any subsequent tenants, throughout the full period of the lease.
-This is the infamous ‘Privity of Contract’ law.
-If you obtain your premises by taking an assignment of a pre-1996 lease, you are bound under the pre-1996 law.
+This is thanks to the infamous ‘Privity of Contract’ law.
+So, if you obtain your premises by taking an assignment of a pre-1996 lease, you are bound under the pre-1996 law.
 For leases beginning after 1 January 1996, the landlord will usually be entitled to require you to guarantee payments by the next tenant (but not all subsequent tenants), failing which the landlord may be entitled to refuse to let you assign the lease.